 In August 2018, the Company adopted the 2018 Equity Incentive Plan ("2018 Plan"), which became effective on the business day prior to the effectiveness of the registration statement relating to the IPO.
 The 2018 Plan initially reserved 4,300,000 shares of common stock for the issuance of incentive stock options ("ISOs"), nonstatutory stock options ("NSOs"), restricted stock, restricted stock units ("RSUs"), stock appreciation rights, performance units and performance shares to employees, directors and consultants of the Company.
-The number of shares available for issuance will increase annually on the first day of each fiscal year beginning in 2019 equal to the least of (1) 4,300,000 shares, and (2) 4% of outstanding shares of common stock as of the last day of the immediately preceding year, and (3) such other amount as determined by the board of directors.
+The number of shares available for issuance increases annually on the first day of each fiscal year equal to the least of (1) 4,300,000 shares, and (2) 4% of outstanding shares of common stock as of the last day of the immediately preceding year, and (3) such other amount as determined by the board of directors.
 The exercise price of options must be equal to at least the fair market value of the common stock on the grant date.
-For ISOs, the term may not exceed ten years, except in respect to any participant with more than 10% of voting power of all classes or stock, then the term may not exceed five years and the exercise price must be equal to at least 110% of the fair market value of the common stock on the grant date.
-Options granted generally vest over four years.
+For ISOs, the term may not exceed ten years, except in respect to any participant with more than 10% of voting power of all classes or stock then the term may not exceed five years and the exercise price must be equal to at least 110% of the fair market value of the common stock on the grant date.
+Options and RSUs granted generally vest over four years.

-The number of shares available for issuance increased by 2,044,492 shares in 2021 and there were 2,101,369 shares available for grant under the 2018 Plan as of December 31, 2021.
+The number of shares available for issuance increased by 2,073,050 shares in 2022 and there were 1,934,606 shares available for grant under the 2018 Plan as of December 31, 2022.